ZeusOfTheCrows/Lua-Vita-Tester/README.md

 # Ɀeus' Enhanced VPad Snooper

+**/!\ Moved [here](https://github.com/ZeusOfTheCrows/vpad-tester-and-configurator). this repo is deprecated/!\\**

+i think enough of this has changed that there's almost none of the original code left. therefore, i've moved it to it's own repo, [available here](https://github.com/ZeusOfTheCrows/vpad-tester-and-configurator)

+---

 A simple homebrew for testing the input data on the PS Vita™ made on [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita)

 Originally created by Smoke5, converted to Lua by Keinta15